The Best Pets for Apartment Living

 Best Dog Breeds for Apartments

 While small dogs come to mind for many considering a good pet for an apartment, there are plenty of choices among the medium and large breeds that can fit into a smaller space.
 Remember, any breed you get as a puppy is going to be energetic and has the potential to be barky.
 But with training and attention, they can make great apartment-dwelling companions.
+If you’re thinking of adopting a dog while living in an apartment, here are some great breeds to consider:

 One of the trendiest little dogs right now, the French bulldog is a quiet, friendly choice for any apartment-dweller.
 They’re smart, not particularly willful and travel well, so if you’re on-the-go more often than at-home, a Frenchie is still a good choice.